nilankadesilva/docker-transmission-openvpn/README.md

 It also bundles an installation of Tinyproxy to also be able to proxy web traffic over your VPN, as well as scripts for opening a port for Transmission if you are using PIA or Perfect Privacy providers.

-GL HF!
-And if you run into problems, please check the README twice and try the gitter chat before opening an issue :)

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.
 To run the container use this command: